A Cheese Lover's Guide: French - Italian - Spanish Cheeses

 3. Mozzarella di Bufala and Fiano

-Mozzarella di Bufala, with its soft texture and mild taste, works beautifully with Fiano, a white wine from Campania.
+• Mozzarella di Bufala, with its soft texture and mild flavor, pairs perfectly with Fiano, a white wine from Campania.
 The wine's herbs and citrus notes highlight the cheese's fresh, milky qualities.

 Spanish Cheese and Wine Pairings